Effective date: September 23, 2020

 You have certain rights with respect to your Personal Data, including those set forth below.
-For more information about these rights, or to submit a request, please email firstname.lastname@example.org.
+For more information, to exercise these rights, or to request a Data Processing Agreement, please email firstname.lastname@example.org.
 Please note that in some circumstances, we may not be able to fully comply with your request, such as if it is frivolous or extremely impractical, if it jeopardizes the rights of others, or if it is not required by law, but in those circumstances, we will still respond to notify you of such a decision.
 In some cases, we may also need you to provide us with additional information, which may include Personal Data, if necessary to verify your identity and the nature of your request.

 - Access: You can request more information about the Personal Data we hold about you and request a copy of such Personal Data.
 You can also access certain of your Personal Data by logging into your member page.